DeepBlocks/geo-scraper/README.md

 The opendata scraper should work for most websites that use the Open Data Network (typically the URL would start with data e.g. [data.oaklandca.gov](https://data.oaklandca.gov/))

 ### Instructions
-1. Download opendata-scraper.py and open it with a text editor (DO NOT JUST CLICK OR DOUBLE CLICK ON IT)
+1. Download opendata-scraper.py from Releases and open it with a text editor (DO NOT JUST CLICK OR DOUBLE CLICK ON IT)
     - Windows: Right click the program, then hover over "Open with" and click Notepad
     - Mac: Right click the program, then hover over "Open with" and click TextEdit
 2. Copy the URL excluding https:// and any slashes (i.e. only copy data.example.com, not https://data.example.com/pages)